-To lodge a claim with your employer's insurer use the other work related injuries claim form.
+To lodge a journey claim with your employer's insurer use the other work related injuries claim form.

 If you are injured in a motor vehicle accident travelling between your workplace and home, you may be entitled to compensation under the Compulsory Third Party (CTP) Scheme.
-Read our making a motor accidents claims section for more information.
+Read our Motor accidents injury claims section for more information.

 Sometimes there can be disputes about compensation.
 If there’s a dispute, there’s help available.